-Dr. Derrick L. Cogburn is Associate Professor in the School of International Service at American University, and Founding Executive Director of the AU Institute on Disability and Public Policy (IDPP) and the IDPP for the ASEAN Region.
+Dr. Derrick L. Cogburn is Associate Professor in the International Communication and International Development Programs at the School of International Service and the Information Technology and Analytics Department in the Kogod School of Business at American University.
+He is Founding Executive Director of the AU Institute on Disability and Public Policy (IDPP) and the IDPP for the ASEAN Region.
 He is also Faculty Director of the AU Internet Governance Lab.
 His research and teaching includes: global information and communication technology and socio-economic development; the socio-technical infrastructure for geographically distributed collaboration in knowledge work; multistakeholder institutional mechanisms for Internet governance; and transnational policy networks and epistemic communities.

 Dr. Cogburn has published in major journals such as Telecommunications Policy, International Studies Perspectives, Journal of International Affairs, Assistive Technology, and Information Technologies and International Development (ITID).
 He has published with and/or advised the Center for Strategic and International Studies (CSIS), United Nations World Institute for Development Economics Research, the World Bank, UNESCO, the International Telecommunication Union (ITU), and the United Nations Economic Commission for Africa (ECA).

 He has served as PI or co-PI on over $10 million in externally supported research, with grants from sources as diverse as the National Science Foundation, US Department of Education, JP Morgan Chase, Microsoft Research, The Nippon Foundation, and the W.K.
 Kellogg Foundation.
 Dr. Cogburn directs the Center for Research on Collaboratories and Technology Enhanced Learning Communities (COTELCO), an award-winning social science research collaboratory investigating the social and technical factors that influence geographically distributed collaborative knowledge work, particularly between developed and developing countries.